victorliu-sq/PaperWriting/BambooSMP.md

 The main thread of BambooSMP initiates the process by transferring the men’s and women’s preference lists from the Host CPU to the Primary GPU, establishing the foundation for the preprocessing of the PRMatrix.
 Following this, The PRMatrix, PartnerRank and Next arrays are initialized on the Primary GPU  for the subsequent execution of the BambooKernel.

 After that, two threads, represented by t1 and t2, are then launched to execute procedures `doWorkOnGPU` and `doWorkOnCPU`, respectively.
 As name indicates, `doWorkOnGPU` will launch the `BambooKernel` on the primary GPU to handle proposals in parallel.
-Concurrently, t2 will repeatedly executes `IdentifyUnmatchedManKernel` on the Secondary GPU to monitor the level of parallelism and perform any necessary operations on the host.
+Concurrently, t2 will repeatedly executes `IdentifyUnmatchedManKernel` on the Secondary GPU and perform potential operations on the host.

 Given that  `IdentifyUnmatchedManKernel` requires access to women’s preference lists and `PartnerRank`, Peer-to-Peer memory access is employed.
 This allows the Secondary GPU to directly access these data structures on the Primary GPU.
 Additionally, duplicate sets of Next and PartnerRank are allocated on the Secondary GPU to mirror the corresponding contents on the Primary GPU.
 If IdentifyUnmatchedManKernel determines that only one man remains unmatched, the replicated data structures on the Secondary GPU, along with the PRMatrix on the Primary GPU, are transferred back to the host system to facilitate subsequent serial proposals on the host.

-To ensure the optimal performance, the main thread will dynamically join the thread that completes its task first, while detaching the other.
-This mechanism is controlled by an atomic variable, `terminateFlag`.
-Initially, `terminateFlag` is initialized to 0 on the Host CPU, indicating that neither the GPU nor the CPU has finished the proposal work.
+To ensure optimal performance, the main thread dynamically joins the thread that completes its task first while detaching the other.
+This mechanism is controlled by an atomic variable, `terminateFlag`, which is initialized to 0 on the Host CPU, indicating that neither the GPU nor the CPU has completed the proposal work.
+As each thread progresses, the main thread monitors terminateFlag to determine the state of the computation.
+Both doWorkOnGPU and doWorkOnCPU employ an atomic compare-and-swap (atomicCAS) operation to set terminateFlag to either 1 or 2.

 As t1 and t2 progresses, the main thread monitors terminateFlag to determine the state of the computation.

-Both `doWorkOnGPU` and `doWorkOnCPU` employ an atomicCAS operation to to set terminateFlag to either 1 or 2 to indicate their completion.
 If terminateFlag is set to 1, indicating that BambooKernel completes processing first, the main thread joins t1 and detaches t2, postprocessing the partnerRank on the Primary GPU into a stable matching.

 Conversely, If terminateFlag is set to 2, indicating that the `doWorkOnCPU` finished first, the main thread joins t2 and detaches t1.
 The `PartnerRank` in Host CPU memory is then copied back to the GPU and postprocessed, ensuring efficient and accurate completion of the proposal process.